How To Practice LKM – Loving Kindness Meditation

-All action ultimately begins with thought – what thoughts we are sending or directing towards our own life is significant in determining how we perceive ourselves.
+All action ultimately begins with a thought – what thoughts we are sending or directing towards our own life is significant in determining how we perceive ourselves.
 We build our self-image with the repeated thoughts we send towards ourselves.

 While we may live in a state of flux through the day, we can actively practice the art of developing loving kindness through a meditative practice, popular among Buddhists also known as the loving kindness meditation or LKM practice.